|Piotr BECZALA, Tenor

 Piotr Beczala’s is represented on dozens of CDs in a vast array of works, ranging from staples of the repertory, including a live Faust from Vienna on Orfeo & La traviata from Munich on Farao (nominated for a 2008 Grammy Award), to such rarely-heard works as Szymanowski’s Król Roger and Offenbach’s Rheinnixen – both on the Accord label, and Johann Strauss II’s Simplicius on EMI.
 Scheduled for release in February 2012 by Deutsche Grammophon is his New Year’s Eve all-Lehár concert recorded live at Dresden’s Semperoper with sopranos Angela Denoke and Ana Maria Labin; Christian Thielemann leads the Dresden Staatskapelle.
 Earlier this season a recording of Lucia di Lammermoor became available with Valery Gergiev leading his Mariinsky Opera forces on the Company’s own label; Natalie Dessay is heard in the title-role.

 His DVD releases include a series of performances from the Zurich Opera including: Rigoletto, La traviata, Die lustige Witwe, Die Entführung aus dem Serail, Die Zauberflöte and Simplicius (all on Arthaus), as well as Don Giovanni (EMI).
-Also available are the Salzburg Der Rosenkavalier (TDK) and Don Giovanni (Decca); Lucia di Lammermoor from the Met (DG), Other recent DVD releases include the Beethoven Symphony No. 9 with Christian Thielemann leading the Wiener Philharmoniker (Unitel/C Major) and the Farewell Concert for the Wiener Staatsoper's longtime Intendant, Ioan Holender (DG), among many others.
+Also available are Der Rosenkavalier (TDK) from Salzburg, Don Giovanni (Decca), and Lucia di Lammermoor from the Met (DG).
+Other recent DVD releases include the Beethoven Symphony No. 9 with Christian Thielemann leading the Wiener Philharmoniker (Unitel/C Major) and the Farewell Concert for the Wiener Staatsoper’s longtime Intendant, Ioan Holender (DG), among many others.

 * Pronounced [Pi-o-tor Bek-sha-wa]